 - Identity Theft – Penal Code 530.5

 When standing accused of any theft crime, it’s critical to retain an orange county theft lawyer to speak with law enforcement and prosecutors on your behalf.
-Depending on the case, there are methods of contacting the District Attorney’s Office early, prior to any formal charges, and convincing them not to file charges.
-When appropriate, the Law Offices of John D. Rogers will submit a mitigation package which includes character letters, additional witness statements, or evidence the prosecutor should consider prior to pursuing charges.
+Depending on the case, there are methods of contacting the District Attorney’s Office early, prior to any formal charges and convincing them not to file charges.
+When appropriate, our office will submit a mitigation package which includes character letters, additional witness statements, or evidence the prosecutor should consider prior to pursuing charges.
 This method allows the prosecution to consider all the evidence and repercussions that result in formal charges are filed in court.
 If successful, the prosecutor will reject the case altogether, and you will avoid ever having to appear before a judge.

 Overview of Theft Crimes in California

 Ordinarily, theft charges are the product of obtaining money or property via a scheme or fraud operation.
 However, certain theft offenses may include stealing merchandise from a conglomerate store – e.g., clothing, electronics, or even food items.
 Every theft crime requires the same mental state the government must prove.
 Moreover, the government must prove that a defendant harbored the specific intent to commit a theft.